pitosalas/cleancont/output/2020-03-05-Some-great-links-for-03_06_2020.md

 ---
 title: "Some great links for  03/06/2020"
-subtitle: "* [Library for stubbing and setting expectations on HTTP requests in Ruby.](<https://github.com/bbli..."
+subtitle: "* Library for stubbing and setting expectations on HTTP requests in Ruby."
 category: "uncategorized"
 tags: []
 date: "2020-03-05"